« BackShow HN: Atlas of Spaceatlasof.spaceSubmitted by gordonhart a year ago

 I would love to read about how the orbital trajectories are calculated, and how is it done for co orbitals.
 Do you plan to write a blog on this?

-• pieix 11 hours ago
+• pieix a year ago

 Initial conditions are modeled by Keplerian elements around the main parent body.
 These are 6 scalars that describe the size, shape, and orientation of the orbital ellipse as well as the body's position along it at a given time (epoch).
 I scraped these values from various places including research papers, JPL databases, Wikipedia pages, and university web pages.